 Life Cycle Events

-Brit Milah: Our Rabbis and Hazzan are available to officiate with a mohel in the Brit Milah (circumcision) ceremony that welcomes a baby boy into the covenant of the Jewish people.
+Brit Milah: Our Rabbis and Hazzan are available to officiate with a mohel (person who performs ritual Jewish circumcisions) in the Brit Milah (circumcision) ceremony that welcomes a baby boy into the covenant of the Jewish people.
 The synagogue is available for your bris, or you may choose to have the ceremony at your home.

-Pidyon Haben: The pidyon haben, or redemption of the first-born son, is a mitzvah in Judaism whereby a Jewish firstborn son is redeemed by use of silver coins.
+Pidyon Haben: The pidyon haben (redemption of the first-born son) is a mitzvah in Judaism whereby a Jewish firstborn son is redeemed by use of silver coins.
 Our Rabbis are available for this ceremony.

 Naming and Blessing: A Jewish girl's first welcome into Jewish life.
 The naming may take place within the congregational community at Shabbat services.Members may also choose to have a private naming ceremony, or Simchat Bat, at the synagogue or at home.
 Our Rabbis and Hazzan are available wherever needed.